syncfusion-content/blazor-docs/vue.md

 ### Adding Syncfusion Grid package

-All Syncfusion Vue packages are published in [npmjs.com](https://www.npmjs.com/~syncfusionorg) registry.
-To install Vue grid package, use the following command.
+All Syncfusion Vue packages are published in the [npmjs.com](https://www.npmjs.com/~syncfusionorg) registry.
+To install the Vue grid package, use the following command.

 ```bash
 npm install @syncfusion/ej2-vue-grids --save